Preview: Italy v Grand-Slam chasing Ireland (Sat)

 Team news

-Title favourites Ireland must continue their campaign without captain Johnny Sexton, who has been ruled out because of a leg injury sustained against France two weeks ago.
+Title favourites Ireland are without captain Johnny Sexton, who has been ruled out because of a leg injury sustained against France two weeks ago.

 With Sexton sidelined, fly-half Ross Byrne makes his first Six Nations start in one of six changes made by head coach Andy Farrell.

-Scrum-half Craig Casey also makes his first start in this tournament in place of Conor Murray, while centre Bundee Aki and back row Jack Conan replace Stuart McCloskey and Peter O'Mahony respectively.
+Scrum-half Craig Casey also makes his first start in this tournament in place of Conor Murray.

+With Garry Ringrose ruled out by injury on Friday, Stuart McCloskey comes back into the starting team having been demoted to the bench in the original selection.

+He starts at outside centre and Bundee Aki moves to inside centre, with Jimmy O'Brien named on the bench.

 Iain Henderson comes in at lock for Tadhg Beirne, who has been ruled out of the championship by injury, and Ronan Kelleher starts at hooker with Rob Herring sidelined by concussion.
+Back row Jack Conan also replaces Peter O'Mahony.

 Second row James Ryan skippers the side in Sexton's absence.

-Italy came close to defeating reigning champions France in their last match at the Stadio Olimpico before losing to England in round two.

-They make three changes from that defeat at Twickenham, with Paolo Garbisi making his first appearance of the tournament at fly-half after recovering from injury.
+Italy make three changes from their defeat at Twickenham, with Paolo Garbisi making his first appearance of the tournament at fly-half after recovering from injury.

 Pierre Bruno starts on the wing, meaning Tommaso Menoncello moves to inside centre and Luca Morisi misses out.